Looking for small cake recipes? Here is the ultimate guide to baking 6 Inch Cake Recipes for two made from scratch for beginners.

 What if I don’t have a 6 inch pan?

 If you don’t have a 6 inch pan, some readers have successfully made the cakes in 8 inch pans.
 The cake will be a lot thinner, so you may want to reduce the baking time by 5 minutes and check for doneness.

 If the toothpick has wet batter on it, then you can continue with the normal baking time.

 Don’t have that either?
-Check out my Small Batch Cupcake Recipes for more dessert for two options.
+Check out my Small Batch Cupcake Recipes for more small cake options.

 How To Make a 6 Inch Cake

-Most cake recipes follow the same steps: Cream together the butter and sugar, add the egg and any flavorings, then gradually add your dry ingredients.
+Most cake for two recipes follow the same steps: Cream together the butter and sugar, add the egg and any flavorings, then gradually add your dry ingredients.

 Then you transfer the batter to a greased 6 inch round cake pan lined with some parchment paper.
 This ensures your cake won’t stick when you invert it after cooling.

 How long should you bake a 6 inch cake?

 Depending on the batter, you bake a 6 inch cake at 350F for about 20-25 minutes.
 Some recipes require 30-35 minutes.
 Always follow what the recipe tells you.